girlscript/winter-of-contributing/C_CPP/OOPs in C++/Constructor & Destructor/constructor-of-string-class.md

-# Construcotrs of "string" Class
+# Constructors of "string" Class

 The most commonly used constructors of "string" class are as follows: